spcl/dace-vscode/README.md

 ## Features

 Provides an SDFG viewing panel which:
-- opens to the side automatically, when you open up a valid SDFG file (file ending in `.sdfg`, JSON formatted).
+- opens automatically, when you open up a valid SDFG file (file ending in `.sdfg`, JSON formatted).
-- Always updates to show the last looked at SDFG.
-- Auto-updates the SDFG Viewer when the file is saved from within VS Code.
+- Auto-updates the SDFG Viewer when the file changed on disk.

+You can switch between the custom SDFG viewer and a standard text editor by clicking the option `Reopen with...` in the editor's three-dot-menu in the top right.

 ## Release Notes

 ### 0.1.0

-Initial release of SDFV for VS Code
+Initial release of SDFV for VS Code.

+### 0.1.2

+SDFG Viewer is now registered as a custom text editor for `.sdfg` files.